Mojtaba6731/Mojtaba6731/README.md

 ## Hello there 👋, I'm Mojtaba Sabouri

 **Frontend Developer** passionate about building real-time web apps with clean, modular, and type-safe code.
-I thrive on solving problems—from user-facing UI to the complexities of real-time communication systems.
+I thrive on solving problems from user-facing UI to the complexities of real-time communication systems.

 ---